Our technology

-At Dalton, we use our LC-MS-based to one-shot multi-omics platform to profile proteins, lipids, electrolytes, metabolites, drugs, and environmental chemicals.
+At Dalton, we use our LC-MS-based to one-shot multi-omics platform to profile proteins, lipids, electrolytes, metabolites, drugs, and environmental chemicals in a single sample.

 Traditional multiomics requires the integration of analytical results from multiple laboratories and technologies, introducing more cost and complexity to the process.
 Multi Omic studies are often ad hoc.